AkatsuyaTheOne/gaimu/game/docs/TESTING.md

 ## Organization Tests

-The project structure has been organized into a clean modular directory structure.
+The project structure has been organized into a clean domain-driven directory structure.
 You can verify the organization is correct by running:

 ```
-godot --headless -s scripts/organization_test.gd
+godot --headless -s core/organization_test.gd
 ```

 This test verifies that all scene and script files can be found at their expected paths.